varun-un/Raymarcher/README.md

 # Raymarcher

-Raymarcher is a primitive realtime 3D rendering engine based in Java that uses [raymarching](https://en.wikipedia.org/wiki/Volume_ray_casting) to render 3D geometry.
+Raymarcher is a primitive real-time 3D rendering engine based in Java that uses [raymarching](https://en.wikipedia.org/wiki/Volume_ray_casting) to render 3D geometry.
 I made this project as a proof-of-concept to try and create 3D scenes and shapes within vanilla Java, while also to learn more about raymarching and how it works.

 The program's full documentation can be found at: <https://varun-un.github.io/Raymarcher/>